kanales/nump/README.md

 # NUMP

-A shitty numerical programming library made for `Numerical Programming` at Technische Universität München.
+A small (and pretty bad to be honest) numerical programming library made for `Numerical Programming` at Technische Universität München.

 ## Notes